distribution/distribution/docs/insecure.md

 ### Docker still complains about the certificate when using authentication?

-When using authentication, some versions of docker also require you to trust the certificate at the OS level.
-Usually, on Ubuntu this is done with:
+When using authentication, some versions of Docker also require you to trust the certificate at the OS level.

+#### Ubuntu

 ```bash
 $ cp certs/domain.crt /usr/local/share/ca-certificates/myregistrydomain.com.crt
 update-ca-certificates
 ```

-... and on Red Hat (and its derivatives) with:
+#### Red Hat Enterprise Linux

 ```bash
 cp certs/domain.crt /etc/pki/ca-trust/source/anchors/myregistrydomain.com.crt
 update-ca-trust
 ```

-...
-On some distributions, e.g. Oracle Linux 6, the Shared System Certificates feature needs to be manually enabled:
+#### Oracle Linux

 ```bash
 $ update-ca-trust enable
 ```

-Now restart docker (`service docker stop && service docker start`, or any other way you use to restart docker).
+Restart Docker for the  changes to take effect.